Bartixxx32/Opflashcontrol-app/README.md

 - **Individual LED Control:** Independently control the brightness of white and yellow LEDs.
 - **"Eye Destroyer" Mode:** A feature to momentarily turn on the LEDs at maximum brightness for both white and yellow LEDs.
 Use with caution as it emits very intense light!
 - **Compatibility:** Designed for rooted OnePlus devices with dual-tone LED flash.
-- **Quad LED Control::** Control up to four LEDs, with support for dual-tone flash on OnePlus devices.
+- **Quad LED Control:** Control up to four LEDs, with support for dual-tone flash on OnePlus devices.
 (Work in progress, reports needed for testing.)

 ## Preview Screenshot